HarshBarnwal2004/Spam-Email-Classifier/README.md

 Spam Email Classifier is a machine learning-based application that detects and classifies emails as spam or not spam.
 Using Natural Language Processing (NLP) techniques, the model analyzes the content of an email and predicts whether it is a legitimate message or spam.

 ## 🛠️ Technologies Used
--Python 🐍
+- Python 🐍
--Scikit-Learn (Machine Learning)
+- Scikit-Learn (Machine Learning)
--NLTK / SpaCy (Natural Language Processing)
+- NLTK / SpaCy (Natural Language Processing)
--Pandas & NumPy (Data Processing)
+- Pandas & NumPy (Data Processing)
--Pickle (Model Serialization)
+- Pickle (Model Serialization)
--Flask / Streamlit (For deployment, if applicable) -Git & GitHub (Version Control)
+- Flask / Streamlit (For deployment, if applicable)
+- Git & GitHub (Version Control)

 ## 📌 Features
 - ✅ Preprocesses email text (removes stopwords, tokenization, vectorization)